aysmedia/whmdw/README.md

 2. Visit the following URL to download the most recent source code archive: https://github.com/aysmedia/whmdw/archive/master.zip

-   Unpack the new archive overtop of where you installed the previous version.
+   Them simply unpack the new archive overtop of where you installed the previous version.

 # Currently Supported